NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc7984.md

 Fully private atomic swap between two confidential ERC7984 tokens.
-Both input and output amounts remain encrypted throughout the entire swap process.
-No decryption needed - amounts stay private from start to finish.
-Perfect for confidential DEX operations where trade sizes must remain hidden.
-The ultimate privacy-preserving token exchange.
+Both input and output amounts remain encrypted throughout—no decryption is needed, ensuring complete privacy from start to finish.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: